weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 of it.
 She would die of sheer disappointment at being balked this second time of her constant desire.

 Peter stared at her in sick astonishment.
-"You mean it?" <span id="calibre_link-275" page-number="211" page-name="Page:There Is Confusion.djvu/217" page-index="217" page-quality="3" title="Page:There_Is_Confusion.djvu/217"></span>he
+"You mean it?" he whispered.
-whispered.
 It had never crossed his mind that she cared for him like this.
 Subconsciously he thought, "Suppose this had been Joanna."

 Before Maggie could speak again, someone knocked on the door; one of Mrs. Ellersley's roomers stuck in a tousled head.

-<span class="calibre35">"</span>'Scuse me, Miss Maggie, I heard you-all
-talkin' in here, en they ain't no one else in the house.
+"'Scuse me, Miss Maggie, I heard you-all talkin' in here, en they ain't no one else in the house.
 Jest wanted to tell you I'm runnin' down to the corner a minute en as I mislaid my key I'm goin' t' leave the latch up, if you-all don't mind."